OCTO-Hurricane/Auditrex/documentation/architecture/data-model.md

 An entity represents a legal entity, a corporate body, an administrative body, an association.
 An entity can be:

-- the main subject for the current CISO Assistant instance ("main entity").
+- the main subject for the current Auditrex instance ("main entity").
 - a subisdiary of another entity.
 - a provider of another entity.
 - a threat actor.
 - ...

 An entity can own a domain.
-The entity that owns the global domain is the main subject for the current CISO Assistant instance.
+The entity that owns the global domain is the main subject for the current Auditrex instance.

 An entity can provides a solution to another entity (see solution model).
 TPRM is done mainly for providers of the main entity, but nothing prevents doing an entity evaluation for any entity.